SRARAD/epa-digital-services-rfi/user_centered_design_process/readme.md

 ###Discovery:

-After some discussion about EPA's strategic plans and opportunities on the web to further the agency's mission, the project team decided to build something to serve the public-a product that would fill a gap in EPA's service to citizens and be immediately useful and understandable.
+After some discussion about EPA's strategic plans and opportunities on the web to further the agency's mission, we decided to build something to serve the public--a product that would fill a gap in EPA's service to citizens and be immediately useful and understandable.
 We documented our assumptions, hypothesis and a few key tasks.
 We then conducted several user interviews to test the value of our potential solution.

 <img src="images/Discovery_assumptions_user_tasks.jpg" border="4"/>